-Though the posture support that the memory foam gives during pregnancy is perfect, if you’re a particularly hot sleeper, because the mattress is so dense, it retains heat.
+Though the posture support that the memory foam gives during pregnancy is perfect, if you’re a particularly hot sleeper, because a memory foam mattress is so dense, it can retains heat.
 As the mattress cradles you, it can be difficult to cool down.

-Using a lower tog duvet and 100% cotton bed linen should help alleviate this problem, or if you really want a memory foam mattress then consider buying a relatively inexpensive cooling pad too, if you find you are having problems.
+Using a lower tog duvet and 100% cotton bed linen should help alleviate this problem, or if you really want a memory foam mattress then you could always consider buying a relatively inexpensive cooling pad too, if you find you are having problems.

 The excellent support that the memory foam offers can have a remarkable effect on the awful back pain that is synonymous with pregnancy, as your baby grows your centre of gravity naturally shifts forward, you try to correct by arching backwards.
 Your muscles contort throughout the night to try to repair the damage of the day, and that contracting feeling is what keeps you awake.

 Your mattress should help keep your spine perfectly aligned so that you wake up feeling refreshed.

 Don’t most pregnant women seem to invariably have a hand in the small of their back?

 Are you on a tight budget?
 Instead of replacing the whole mattress, you could consider buying a memory foam topper.
 For a fraction of the price, you could achieve a very similar outcome.

 Toppers come in a variety of thicknesses, of your bed is very hard and firm, invest in a thicker topper, maybe 4 inches, if your mattress just needs a little help then a 2 inch topper would be ideal.

 You should still get the sensation of sleeping on a cloud!